Jay Inslee

-Inslee was a candidate for the Democratic nomination for president of the United States in the 2020 election, launching his campaign on March 1, 2019.
-He suspended his campaign on August 21, citing extremely low poll numbers.
-The next day, Inslee announced his intention to seek a third term as governor in the 2020 election, which he won with 57% of the vote, becoming the first incumbent governor of Washington elected to a third term in more than 40 years.

-As governor, Inslee has emphasized climate change, education, criminal justice reform, and drug policy reform.
+As governor, Inslee emphasized climate change, education, criminal justice reform, and drug policy reform.
 He has garnered national attention for his critiques of President Donald Trump.
-Inslee joined state attorney general Bob Ferguson and state solicitor general Noah Purcell in suing the Trump administration over Executive Order 13769, which halted travel for 90 days from seven Muslim-majority countries and imposed a total ban on Syrian refugees entering the United States.
+Inslee joined then state attorney general Bob Ferguson and state solicitor general Noah Purcell in suing the first Trump administration over Executive Order 13769, which halted travel for 90 days from seven Muslim-majority countries and imposed a total ban on Syrian refugees entering the United States.
 The case, Washington v.
 Trump, led to the order being blocked by the courts, and other executive orders later superseded it.